Weighing stars from birth to death: mass determination methods across the HRD: Semi-empirical and analytic relations

 \subsubsection{Li abundances}

 At the basis of the method is the relationship between the abundances of Li in stellar atmospheres and stellar ages (or masses).
 This method is supported by limited observational evidence available for metal-rich Galactic open clusters: M67, NGC 752, and Hyades \citep{castro:2016,carlos:2020}.
 As stars evolve away from the main sequence, the growing convective envelope touches the inner layers of a star, in which Li destruction takes place.
 The Li-poor material is then advected to the surface resulting into a strong, over two orders of magnitude, decline of photospheric Li abundances \citep{salaris:2001,charbonnel:2005,donascimento:2009,xiong:2009}.
 The decline of Li abundances has been well established from observations.
-However, relating this to model predictions is not straightforward, because the depletion of Li in models depends not only on the initial mass and metallicity of a star, but also on the evolution of stellar angular momentum.
-Present empirical investigations, based on metal-rich open clusters and solar-type stars, suggest that Li abundances yield model-dependent masses with the nominal precision of 5\% \citep[e.g.][]{donascimento:2009,carlos:2019}.
+Relating this to model predictions is not straightforward, because the depletion of Li in models depends not only on the initial mass and metallicity of a star, but also on the evolution of stellar angular momentum.
+However, modern stellar evolution codes, which take into account turbulent and rotational mixing (e.g. CESTAM models, \citealt{deal:2018,Deal2020}) satisfactorily describe the observed distribution of Li abundances in open clusters \citep{semenova:2020}.
+Present empirical investigations, based on metal-rich open clusters and solar-type stars, suggest that Li abundances yield model-dependent masses with the nominal precision of 5\% \citep[e.g.,][]{donascimento:2009,carlos:2019}.
 The method has been applied to solar twins -- stars with very similar surface parameters, $T_\mathrm{eff}$, $\log g$, and [Fe/H] to the Sun -- yielding a precision of 0.036$\msun$, assuming a $36$\,K precision for the measured $T_\mathrm{eff}$ estimates.
 In addition, the method requires calibration of stellar models and it depends directly on the accuracy of stellar atmospheric parameters, such as T$_{\rm eff}$, $\log g$, and [Fe/H].
-Some studies suggest that the scatter of Li abundances in solar twins are related to different physical conditions during the pre-MS evolutionary stages \citep[e.g.][]{thevenin:2017}.
-More precise mass estimates, to better than 3\,\%, can be obtained by combining Li abundance and rotation periods \citep[e.g.][]{liu:2014}).
+Some studies suggest that the scatter of Li abundances in solar twins are related to different physical conditions during the pre-MS evolutionary stages \citep[e.g.,][]{thevenin:2017}.
+More precise mass estimates, to better than 3\,\%, can be obtained by combining Li abundance and rotation periods \citep[e.g.,][]{liu:2014}.